NitchayaninT/data-mining/Process/ch5/Classification Methods 2.md

 - total bits = 10
 So, **jaccard = 0/(10-7)=0**
 - Mutual absence doesnt necessarily imply similarity (like when both people not liking 90% of the movies, it doesnt make them similiar)
-- So, jaccard gives unequal weight : focuses only on shared presences (1-1) a **Comparing SMC and Jaccard**
+- So, jaccard gives unequal weight : focuses only on shared presences (1-1) and ignore shared co-absences **Comparing SMC and Jaccard**
 - Use SMC when we give ==equal weights== to both categories
 - Use Jaccard when we give ==unequal weights== to both categories